Justice First: History

 In December 2019, in Operación Alacrán, the website Armando.info published an investigation on corruption among opposition politicians, leading to the expulsion of deputies, including Luis Parra, José Brito and Conrado Pérez, from PJ.
 In 2020, José Brito and Conrado Pérez filed a complaint in the Supreme Tribunal of Justice against the leadership of Justice First.
-The deputies asked to be restituted in the party, saying that there was no justification to be expelled, and that their due process, right of defense and presumption of innocence had not been respected.
+The deputies asked to be restituted in the party, saying that there was no justification to be expelled, and that their due process and presumption of innocence had not been respected.
 They also asked the high court to appoint a new leadership "that was in Venezuela", since the current one was in exile, and to summon new internal elections.

 The deputies were received by the president of the Constitutional Chamber and the meeting lasted a little more than an hour.
 Outside the Supreme Tribunal, a group of around two hundred people met in support of the deputies.
 El Pitazo reported that earlier in the morning, some persons were handing out shirts of the party, most apparently new.
 Several demonstrators interviewed by the outlet expressed ignoring the reasons of the meeting or the contents of the complaint introduced.
 In some cases, they affirmed having been taken by bus, could not say for long they were part of Justice First, did not know that Luis Parra was not present or declared being paid for assisting.
 The party's secretary general, Tomás Guanipa, declared that the deputies sought to give the party's electoral card to Nicolás Maduro.
 In January 2020, the disputed 2020 Venezuelan National Assembly Delegated Committee election took place to determine who would be the President of the National Assembly for the period 2020-21 period; pro-government MPs and the expelled PJ deputies voted for Parra while the remaining PJ deputies endorsed incumbent president Juan Guaidó.

-Ideology

-The Justice First party is a catch-all party for left-leaning and right-leaning individuals unified by a common desire to relax Venezuelan social laws and stringent authority which intrudes on the natural freedoms of Venezuela and democracy as a whole.
-The party includes everyone from social democrats to laissez-faire economists.
-Despite these differences, their opposition to Venezuelan president Nicolás Maduro unifies them.
-Due to the very diverse makeup of this organization, it is difficult for foreign commentators to analyze its properties and policies.
-Some of their listed policies include increasing local autonomy, abolishing the National Assembly, which is deemed to be corrupt, and passing tax cuts and welfare/pension funding increases.
-Other than that, the organization remains extremely vague.